Cozy Peach Kitchen

 Serving of summer vegetable pasta on a plate.

-• White bowl filled with spaghetti and half a lemon next to a gray cloth and green citrus reamer.
+• White bowl filled with hummus pasta and half a lemon next to a gray cloth and green citrus reamer.

-• Overhead view of bowtie pasta with pesto, zucchini, and chickpeas.
+• Overhead view of vegetarian pesto topped with extra pesto, zucchini, and chickpeas.

 Vegetarian Pesto Pasta